-Any S corporation that has income from business activity that is taxable both within and without Arizona must allocate and apportion its net income according to the Uniform Division of Income for Tax Purposes Act (UDITPA), A.R.S. §§ 43-1131 through 43-1150.
-See the instructions beginning on page 9 for more detailed information regarding apportionment of income.
+Any S corporation that has income from business activity that is taxable both within and without Arizona (multistate S corporation) must allocate and apportion its net income according to the Uniform Division of Income for Tax Purposes Act (UDITPA), A.R.S. §§ 43-1131 through 43-1150.
+See the instructions beginning on page 10 for more detailed information regarding apportionment of income.

-Line 5 - Nonapportionable or Allocable Income (Multistate S corporations Only)
+Line 5 - Nonapportionable or Allocable Income Multistate S corporations Only